vlayer-xyz/vlayer/book/src/appendix/architecture/prover.md

 #### On the Host

 On the Host, `CachedEvmEnv` is created with [`from_factory`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/evm/env/cached.rs#L41) function.
-This function initializes `CachedEvmEnv` with an empty cache and a factory of type [`HostEvmEnvFactory`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/host/src/evm_env/factory.rs#L19) that is responsible for writing to cache.
+It initializes `CachedEvmEnv` with an empty cache and a factory of type [`HostEvmEnvFactory`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/host/src/evm_env/factory.rs#L19) that is responsible for writing to cache.

 ```rust
 pub(crate) struct HostEvmEnvFactory {